Peloton Programs: Where to Find and How They Work

 Previously, when completing programs, like Discover Your Power Zones, you could go at your own pace and when it was convenient for you.
 This was how I did the Power of Sleep meditation program on the Peloton app.
 I took the classes I wanted in the order I wanted.
 Well, no more.

 Now, you have to follow the set schedule for each Peloton program.
 This means doing each class on the specified day.
-So it takes some clever scheduling on your part to ensure you don’t miss a day.
+So it takes some clever scheduling on your part to ensure you donโt miss a day.

 Drawbacks of Peloton programs

-One of the complaints I’ve heard–and I have, personally–is how restrictive the Peloton programs are.
-You have to do them based on the scheduled laid out for you.
-And if you don’t follow this schedule to a tee, you don’t get credit for having completed the program.
+One of the complaints Iโve heardโand I have, personallyโis how restrictive the Peloton programs are.
+You have to do them based on the schedule laid out for you.
+And if you donโt follow this schedule to a tee, you donโt get credit for having completed the program.
+For example, at the height of the pandemic Peloton introduced a program called โThe Power of Sleep.โ It was an introduction to the many sleep meditations that Peloton yoga instructors had recorded.

 Complete programs too quickly

 Like so many people stuck at home, I was having trouble sleeping.
-So I was excited to try “The Power of Sleep,” which is 15 classes over two weeks.
-In fact, I was so excited that I blasted through the program in about a week’s worth of nights.
+So I was excited to try โThe Power of Sleep,โ which is 15 classes over two weeks.
+In fact, I was so excited that I blasted through the program in about a weekโs worth of nights.
 Yes, I was doing, on average, two sleep meditations a night.
+However, when I got to the end of the program, I didnโt get โcreditโ for completing the sleep program.
+In fact, when you go into programs, youโll see two tabs across the topโBrowse and Completed.
+When I click on Completed, it doesnโt show that Iโd completed โThe Power of Sleepโ in 2020.
+And, of course, I never got those coveted achievement badges either.

 Skipping a day of Peloton programs

-I wish Peloton would add a bit more flexibility into these programs.
+Another drawback is if you skip a day of the Peloton program schedule.
+You canโt go back and make up a class.
+Instead, you have to start the whole program over again.
+In addition, you canโt just skip ahead to the next class.
+In fact, you canโt evenย access the next class in the program without completing the class before it.
+Everything is locked.
+Literally, there is a locked icon on the classes you havenโt gotten to yet.
+This is super frustrating because sometimes life gets in the way of your Peloton streak, and you canโt get a class in.
+But if you want โcreditโ for completing a class, you have to do it on Pelotonโs predetermined โschedule.โ I wish Peloton would add a bit more flexibility into these programs.
 Sure, I understand the value of following a prescriptive program as designed.
-But perhaps a better way to design these isn’t Day 1, Day 2, etc but rather having a 48 hour window that allows you extra time to get from Day 1 to Day 2 and so on.
+But perhaps a better way to design these isnโt Day 1, Day 2, etc but rather having a 48 hour window that allows you extra time to get from Day 1 to Day 2 and so on.

 Inability to stack program classes for credit

 Another drawback to the Peloton programs is the inability to stack the classes in the program.
-I mean, when you click on “Start” to start the next class in the program, the option for stacking it shows up.
-However, if you stack them, you won’t get credit for them.
+I mean, when you click on โStartโ to start the next class in the program, the option for stacking it shows up.
+However, if you stack them, you wonโt get credit for them.
+The program architecture is so restrictive that if you donโt access the next class in the program from the program page, it doesnโt count.ย So, again, youโre left to either start the program over or having to take the class again to get credit.

 You cannot access Peloton programs on Roku TV

+I love that I can access my Peloton classes via my Roku TV.
+All I had to do was download the Peloton channel.
 However, there are two things you cannot do on the Roku TV.
-One, you can’t access your stacked classes, as I explained in this blog post about how to stack classes.
+One, you canโt access your stacked classes, as I explained in this blog post about how to stack classes.
 And, two, you cannot get to programs through your Roku.
 I wish Peloton would change this functionality.
+So, if youโre wondering how to find the Peloton programs on the TV app, you canโt.
+And that sucks.

 Nearly all classes are in English